Mentorship Advice for Entrepreneurs

 Take ownership of your own development

-If you are looking for a MENTOR
+If You are Looking for a MENTOR

 1. Expect support, not miracles: Keep your expectations realistic and be specific on the guidance you require.
 Be clear on the insight you want to gain from a professional and personal perspective.